 Twitter Ads

-Twitter enables real-time engagement with audiences, making it suitable for timely promotions and customer interactions.
+Twitter ads allow real-time engagement, making them suitable for timely promotions and direct customer interactions.

 A. Features and Strengths

-• Effective for brand awareness and customer service interactions.
+• Strong for brand awareness and service-based interactions.

 B. Ad Pricing